 With the support of a significant grant from the Andy Warhol Foundation for the Visual Arts, Anthology has been engaged in a multi-year project to preserve significant works by a wide range of cinema artists who largely became active or reached their prime after 1975.
 Rather than attempt to amend the EC, RE-VISIONS uses it as a starting point from which to explore the continuities, fractures, corollaries, and connections between cinema artists of the last 40 years and the previous avant-garde film movements.
 Much like their predecessors, these artists continued to tirelessly push at the parameters of cinematic form.

-RE-VISIONS features single-artist screenings of our new preservations alongside other exemplary and enticing titles spanning each artist’s career.
-We are as interested in seeing what they made way back then as we are in what they are doing today.
+RE-VISIONS features single-artist screenings of our new preservations alongside other exemplary and enticing titles spanning each artist’s career, as well as group shows bringing together multiple artists.
 When possible, artists will appear in person to discuss their work and answer questions.